 It leveraged its 5-axis CNC router to fabricate the 1 1/2 inch-thick Ipe slats and then finished them with a high-grade natural oil seal, which protects the slats from drastic changes in moisture and allows the natural beauty of the wood to come through.

 So if you want your deck to last forever, building a bench or as big a project as a bridge, Brazilian Lumber is the only company in the United States that offers ipe wood in more sizes comparable to the scale of your goals.
 It also offers many other types of hardwood if you’re looking to use a different type of hardwood that are just as strong and durable.

-Here are some of the woods that one might as well call superwoods:
+Here are some of the woods that one might as well call superwoods, the superheroes of hardwoods:

 Ipe Wood: Fire-, Scratch- and Decay-Resistant